-Join Mike Chapple for an in-depth discussion in this video Preventing SQL injection, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Preventing SQL injection, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - SQL injection attacks use web applications as a mechanism to illegitimately access database servers that support web applications and retrieve sensitive information or make unauthorized modifications to the database.
 Many modern applications rely upon databases to help generate dynamic content on the fly.
 Consider, for example, an online shopping website that has millions of items in its catalog.
 Users can visit the site and search for just about anything using any combination of keywords.

 Obviously the site developers can't imagine every possible search term and create pages in advance.
 That's where databases come into play.
 Instead of creating those pages in advance, developers write dynamic web applications.
 These web applications reach out to databases to obtain content as they build pages that respond to user requests.
 Let's look at an example of a SQL query.
 You don't need to know the specifcs of SQL for the Security+ Exam, but it is helpful to be somewhat familiar with query syntax.

 In this example, the web application is requesting a password for the user mchapple from the database.
 The database returns a table showing the username and password.
 There are a few parts to this query.
 The select statement specifies the information that we want to retrieve from the database.
 In this case, that's the username and password.
 The from clause tells the database what table contains the information.
 In this case, that's the user_accounts table.
 Finally, the where clause limits the results to those matching a certain query.